Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression: Introduction

 There are two common methods for local spatial regression analysis---the Bayesian spatially varying coefficient model (SVC) \citep{gelfand2003spatial} and the geographically weighted regression (GWR) \citep{fotheringham2003geographically}.
-SVC is a Bayesian hierarchical model where regression coefficients are modelled using Gaussian processes (GP) with a kernel function to be learned \citep{rasmussen2006}.
-For a collection of $M$ observed locations, SVC imposes a prior such that $\text{vec}(\bd{\beta}_{\text{mat}}^{\top})\sim \mathcal{N} (\bd{0}, \bd{K}_s\otimes \bd{\Lambda}^{-1})$, where $\bd{\beta}_{\text{mat}}$ is a $M\times P$ matrix of all coefficients, $\text{vec}(\bd{X})$ denotes vectorization by stacking all columns in $\bd{X}$ as a vector, $\bd{K}_s$ is a $M\times M$ spatial correlation matrix, $\bd{\Lambda}$ is a $P\times P$ precision matrix for covariates, and $\otimes$ denotes the Kronecker product.
-Note that, for simplicity, we use a zero-mean GP to specify $\bd{\beta}$.
-The global effect of covariates can be learned (or removed) through a linear regression term as in \citet{gelfand2003spatial}.
-Also, setting $\bd{K}_s$ as a correlation matrix simplifies the covariance specification, since the variance can be captured by scaling $\bd{\Lambda}^{-1}$.
+SVC is a Bayesian hierarchical model in which the regression coefficients are modeled using Gaussian processes (GP) with a kernel function to be learned \citep{rasmussen2006}.
+For a collection of $M$ observed locations, the original SVC developed by \citet{gelfand2003spatial} imposes a prior such that $\text{vec}(\bd{\beta}_{\text{mat}}^{\top})\sim \mathcal{N} (\bd{1}_{M\times 1}\otimes\bd{\mu}_{\beta}, \bd{K}_s\otimes \bd{\Lambda}^{-1})$, where $\bd{\beta}_{\text{mat}}$ is a $M\times P$ matrix of all coefficients, $\text{vec}(\bd{X})$ denotes vectorization by stacking all columns in $\bd{X}$ as a vector, $\bd{\mu}_{\beta}$ represents the overall regression coefficient vector used to construct the mean, $\bd{K}_s$ is a $M\times M$ spatial correlation matrix, $\bd{\Lambda}$ is a $P\times P$ precision matrix for covariates, and $\otimes$ denotes the Kronecker product.
+In this paper, for simplicity, we use a zero-mean GP to specify $\bd{\beta}$, and the global effect of the covariates can be learned (or removed) through a linear regression term as in \citet{gelfand2003spatial}.
+In addition, setting $\bd{K}_s$ as a correlation matrix simplifies the covariance specification since the variance can be captured by scaling $\bd{\Lambda}^{-1}$.
 This formulation is equivalent to having a matrix normal distribution $\bd{\beta}_{\text{mat}}\sim \mathcal{MN}_{M\times P}\left(\bd{0},\bd{K}_s,\bd{\Lambda}^{-1}\right)$.
 GWR was developed independently using a local weighted regression approach, in which a bandwidth parameter is used to calculate the weights (based on a weight function) for different observations, with closer observations carrying larger weights.
-In practice, the bandwidth parameter is either pre-specified based on domain knowledge or tuned through cross-validation.
+In practice, the bandwidth parameter is either prespecified based on domain knowledge or tuned through cross-validation.
 However, it has been shown in the literature that the estimation results of GWR are highly sensitive to the selection of the bandwidth parameter \citep[e.g.,][]{finley2011comparing}.
-Compared with GWR, the Bayesian hierarchical framework of SVC provides more robust results and allows us to learn the hyperparameters of the spatial kernel $\bd{K}_s$, which is critical to understanding the underlying characteristics of the spatial processes.
-In addition, by using Markov chain Monte Carlo (MCMC), we can not only explore the posterior distribution of the kernel hyperparameters and regression coefficients, but also perform out-of-sample prediction.
+Compared with GWR, the Bayesian hierarchical framework of SVC provides more robust results and allows us to learn the hyperparameters of the spatial kernel $\bd{K}_s$, e.g., the length-scale, which is critical to understanding the underlying characteristics of the spatial processes.
+In addition, by using Markov chain Monte Carlo (MCMC), we can not only explore the posterior distribution of the kernel hyperparameters and regression coefficients, but also perform out-of-sample prediction with uncertainty quantification.